mvit777/psroids/README.md

 - list of channels you want to send the card to

 In its basic form, it started and ended with a powershell script, a bunch of custom modules, the above mentioned module PsTeams and C# library wrapper which I inkvoke directly from the powershell script.
 When it came to adding the GUI things got more complicated but also more interesting.
-In fact, I had to add a blazor wasm app and webservice.
+In fact, I had to add a blazor wasm app and a webservice.

+While the structure of the project is a bit convoluted I can assure you that it allows a user of any technical skill to send cards to a MS Teams in a matter of seconds and in a funny way.